TomShur/Heart-Attack-Detection-Multiple-People/README.md

 # Visual Heart Attack Detection Project
-This is a Computer Vision and Deep Learning project with the goal of detecting a potential heart attack in a real time video stream, even with multiple people.
+This project is an application of Deep Learning and Computer Vision techniques to **detect a potential heart attack in real-time video streams**